 - They consistently outperformed their traditional counterparts on state math and reading tests.
 Go to the NC State Report Card website.
 Take a look for yourself and do the math.

 - Charters have stricter accountability than their counterparts.
 Unlike traditional public schools, charters can, will and have been closed for a wide range of issues, including performance and finances.
-The body which approved and oversees charters is called the Charter School Advisory Board (CSAB).
+The body which approves and oversees charters is called the Charter School Advisory Board (CSAB).

 - While official oversight accountability is stringent, the strongest oversight actually comes from parents.
 If they are unsatisfied with results, they take their kid or kids elsewhere.
 That’s the beauty of choice – produce or be discarded.